notnot/vector/README.md

 on Github using the git command.
 I'll be experimenting freely with it before i publish more serious stuff!

-- On the github site, create a new repository, do not initialize.
+- On the github site, create a new repository.
 - On the development machine, cd to the directory with the new module source code.
 - git init
 - git add .